pubref/bazel-importscrubber/README.md

 In preparing a new repo I've also adopted a standard maven directory layout with `src/main/java` and `src/test/java`.
 Bazel plays nice with this directory layout.

+## Relevant Bazel Commands

+You can get more information about bazel command via the `bazel help` command.
+In this post we'll be using three bazel commands:

+1. `bazel build`: compile and build program code.
+1. `bazel test`: run our tests.
+1. `bazel run`: execute our final executable jar.

 ## Relevant Bazel Configuration Files